Varietal: Misc. Wine Styles

 Making Sparkling Wine: Tips from the Pros

-MEMBERS ONLYThese three pros offer up tips to make your own sparkling wine at home.
+These three pros offer up tips to make your own sparkling wine at home.
 Steve DiFrancesco is the Winemaker for Glenora Wine Cellars in Dundee, New York.
-If you’re going for a classic elegance in your sparkling wine you want very delicate flavors from the grapes because the effervescence is going to elevate the aromatics;
+If you’re going for a

 Making Fortified Wine